antrea-io/antrea/docs/antrea-network-policy.md

 Antrea release 0.9.x introduced support for 5 static tiers.
 These static tiers have been removed in favor of Tier CRDs as mentioned in the previous section.
-On startup, antrea-controller will create 5 Read-Only Tier resources corresponding to the static tiers for default consumption, as well as a "baseline" Tier CRD object, that will be enforced after developer-created K8s NetworkPolicies.
+On startup, antrea-controller will create 5 static, read-only Tier CRD resources corresponding to the static tiers for default consumption, as well as a "baseline" Tier CRD object, that will be enforced after developer-created K8s NetworkPolicies.
-The details for these tiers are shown below:
+The details for these Tiers are shown below:

 ```text
     Emergency   -> Tier name "emergency" with priority "50"